ring-clojure/ring/SPEC.md

 ### 1.2.
 Middleware

-Ring middlware augment the functionality of handlers.
+Ring middleware augment the functionality of handlers.
 Middleware is implemented as higher-order functions that take one or more handlers and configuration options as arguments and return a new handler with the desired additional behavior.